karm435/receiptly.github.io/_pages/faqs.md

 <br>

 ## How do I contact for support?
-You can post on the twitter @ReceiptsC and I will try to respond.
+You can post on the twitter @ReceiptsC..